Polyfluoroalkyl Substances or PFAS

 - Reduced ability of the body’s immune system to fight infections

-- Monitor water for these PFAS
+- Monitor drinking water for PFAS

 - Notify the public of any PFAS levels found in testing